-Kelechi Iheanacho (born 3 October 1996) is an Nigerian professional footballer who plays as a forward for Man City.
+Kelechi Iheanacho (born 3 October 1996) is an Nigerian professional footballer who plays as a forward for Leicester City.

 Iheanacho has had a frustrating season since joining the Blues, waiting for a work permit, and then getting injured five minutes into his first game in the youth ranks.